codeforanchorage/collective-development/README.md

 ```
 python manage.py user fake_users -n 25
 ```
-creates 25 fake users. all of them will have "tps" for a password
+creates 25 fake users. all of them will have "collectivedevelopment" for a password
 ```
 python manage.py proposal fake_proposals -n 40
 ```